rokka-io/rokka-wordpress-plugin/README.md

 [![Build Status](https://travis-ci.org/rokka-io/rokka-wordpress-plugin.svg?branch=master)](https://travis-ci.org/rokka-io/rokka-wordpress-plugin)

-WordPress plugin to integrate the rokka image service (https://rokka.io).
+WordPress plugin to integrate the [rokka.io](https://rokka.io) image service.

-The [rokka image converter](https://rokka.io) supports you in storing your digital images – easy and neat.
-Whether for handling image formats, SEO attributes or the lightning fast delivery, rokka is just the right tool for your digital images.
+[rokka](https://rokka.io)  is digital image processing done right.
+Store, render and deliver images.
+Easy and blazingly fast.
+This Wordpress plugin automatically uploads your pictures to rokka and delivers them in the right format, as light and as fast as possible.
+And you only pay what you use, no upfront and fixed costs.

-This WordPress plugin integrates the rokka image service.
-All images from your image libary will be synchronized to your rokka account and be served directly through rokka.
+Free account plans are available.
+Just install the plugin, register and use it.

 ## Further Information